 SNORKELING QUEENS BEACH

 The entrance into the water at Queens Beach is a nice slow gradient, however you will find that there is flat coral for most of the length of it.

 If you head a bit more towards the Aquarium where there is a dredged channel that runs parallel to the shore and you’ll find a nice soft sandy patch to make the perfect easy entrance.

 Make sure you bring your underwater camera with you as there will be plenty of opportunity both above and below the water for some awe inspiring pictures!

 Snorkeling here will offer you some truly amazing views of the Waikiki coastline.

 SNORKELING SANS SOUCI BEACH

-San Souci is one of the quietest sections of Waikiki beach and is very family friendly and a great place to take children snorkeling.
+San Souci is one of the quietest sections of Waikiki beach, is very family friendly and it’s a great place to take children snorkeling.

 The entrance into the water at Sans Souci is a very easy sandy entrance that slowly and gradually gets deeper as you head out.

-And head out you should – about 50 yards into the ocean there is a flat bar of reef with lots of marine life to explore.
+And head out you should because about 50 yards into the ocean there is a flat bar of reef with lots of marine life to explore.